tjscollins/axe-crawler/README.md

 ```
 axe-crawler mydomain.org
 ```
-then axe-crawler will parse `http://mydomain.org` for all links it finds and build a queue of unique links.
+then axe-crawler will use [axios](https://github.com/axios/axios) to get `http://mydomain.org` and then parse the result for all links it can find, building a queue of unique links.
 It will then visit those links and look for new links to add to its queue.
-Because it uses a Javascript Set to build the queue of unique links, it will only queue each url once.
+Because it uses a Javascript Set (and some regex magic to make relative urls into absolute urls) to build the queue of unique links, it will queue each url only once.

 By default, axe-crawler ignores links that end in common media or document extensions (.mp3, .avi, .pdf, .docx, etc.)

-When axe-crawler finishes crawling through the domain to the specified depth (default: 5), or when it stops finding new links, it then uses selenium, chrome-driver, and axe-core to open a headless Chrome browser and test each link in the queue for accessibility at each specified viewPort resolution (default: mobile, tablet_vertical, tablet_horizontal, and desktop).
+When axe-crawler finishes crawling through the domain to the specified depth (default: 5), or when it stops finding new links, it then uses selenium, chrome-driver, and axe-core to open a headless Chrome browser and test each link in the queue for accessibility at each specified viewPort resolution (default: mobile, tablet\_vertical, tablet\_horizontal, and desktop).

 Each url found will be visited a total of once + the number of viewPorts specified (default: 5 times total).
 In order to avoid overloading servers the selenium driven requests are done synchronously rather than asynchronously.